Education

 investors can find great buying opportunities.

-Other investors, though, will instead focus on growing their portfolio of Class B and Class C apartment buildings.
-The thought here is that, during a recession, these properties remain in the highest demand.
-You have cost-conscious renters flocking from Class A properties to these.
+Other investors will focus on growing their portfolio of Class B and Class C apartment buildings.
+The thought here is that, during a recession these properties remain in the highest demand.
+You have cost conscious renters flocking from Class A properties to these.
 You also have prospective or former homeowners who are forced into renting and in turn, rent more affordable Class B and C units.

 Either of these strategies can be effective.